 Carolina breast Friends is committed to supporting the wellness of our Survivors and their loved ones.
-Many people use the new year as a time for resolving to improve health and wellness, but sometimes striving to meet those resolutions can become its own source of stress.
+Many people use the new year for resolutions about health and wellness, but sometimes striving to meet those resolutions can become a source of stress that is, itself, not good for heath.

 Here are some recommendations: